aboieriu/back-end-skillcatch/README.md

 Instructions:

-Use POSTMAN and create a POST request on http://localhost:port/test/login/ with the next body
+Use POSTMAN and create a POST request on http://localhost:port/context/authenticate/ with the next body
 {
-  "username":"Andrei"
-  , "password":"abcdef"
-}
+  "username":"Username_from_DB"
+  , "password":"pass_from_pHone_section"//in password field you have the encrypted password }
- Don't forget to set it to JSON(application/json).[The password from DB is encoded so inside it you will find $2a$04$.v8YDmOWVrcaUGIPyQ.hz.6V6NudPTr1OhuQ0VMEIN.L4NovBhlOi encryption for "abcdef"]
+ Don't forget to set it to JSON(application/json).[The password from DB is encoded so inside it you will find $2a$04$.v8YDmOWVrcaUGIPyQ.hz.6V6NudPTr1OhuQ0VMEIN.L4NovBhlOi encryption for "pass_from_pHone_section"]

 After this a token will be generated, and it will look something like this: